Main content starts

 Setting up a bank account

 The websites of all the major high street banks have information covering setting up a bank account and details of free banking services for new businesses.
 Some offer online account opening.
 A number of websites enable you to compare business bank accounts so that you can see any extra features like access to accounts packages and business guides.
-You'll need to consider whether you want to do internet banking, whether:
+Consider whether you want:

-It's important to be clear about what is offered as a free banking service and what you have to pay for.
-For example, overdraft facilities are unlikely to be included in your free banking package - bytestart Business Banking Guide has useful tips or you can look individually at:
+Be clear about what is offered as a free banking service and what you have to pay for.
+For example, overdraft facilities are unlikely to be included in your free banking package.

 What if you're currently unemployed?

 The New Enterprise allowance is available to people who've been claiming Jobseekers Allowance for 26 weeks or more.
-It includes access to a business mentor and, if you can demonstrate business viability you will access to support that incluses a weekly allowance worth £1,274 over 26 weeks, and the possibility of a loan of up to £1,000 to help with start up costs.
+It includes access to a business mentor and, if you can demonstrate business viability you will access to support that includes a weekly allowance and a loan worth up to £2,274.
 Contact your local Jobcentre Plus.

 For help and advice about funding opportunities, try the following:

 - Start up loans for people who are over 18 - they have to be paid back within five years - more from GOV.UK.

 - Boost Capital is designed to provide fast, flexible financing to SME (small and medium size enterprises) owners who need funds quickly.

 - Coast to Capital - Local Enterprise Partnership - keep an eye on what've going on locally to support new businesses